There are a range of courses, lectures, workshops and training opportunities that the BMC organises to bring the best value possible to its members.

 With our trad climbing courses for 11-17 year olds you can learn some key skills for climbing outside.
 The courses aim at giving young people the skills needed to progress to traditionally protected rock climbs.

-For 11 to 17 year olds who have done quite a bit and wish to improve further there is also:
+For 11 to 17 year olds who have done quite a bit of climbing and wish to improve further there is also:

 These courses are for 11-17 year olds who are leading indoors, F6b or harder and wish to gain outdoor sport skills and coaching guidance under the eye of Ian Dunn.

-Organised and run by the BMC's honorary medical advisor, over the weekend holders of the Diploma in Mountain Medicine will deliver a series of workshops focusing on UK crag and hill, as well as high altitude first aid and medicine.
+The BMC/BMMS Mountain Medicine Weekend offers climbers, hill walkers, mountaineers and skiers the chance to receive first aid training from mountain medicine experts.
+Led by experienced holders of the Diploma in Mountain Medicine, workshops will focus on UK crag and hill, as well as high altitude first aid and medicine.